Rolands-Laucis/Word_embeddings_for_Latvian/README.md

 There are also automation .bat files for running model training and evaluation.

 The work is done using the python language.
+Used libraries and other dependencies are listed in ./misc/dependencies.json

 FastText and Word2vec embeddings are trained with the python lib "Gensim".
 Ngram2vec and Structure Skip-Gram embeddings are trained with a tool from their original github repositories.